cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/labs/feature.md

  <h1 class="title">Posts <span v-if="show_title"> - Show New Title!</span></h1>
 ```

-6. After editing, expand the following to review:
+6. After editing, expand the following to review (and if you have any errors then replace the entire file in GitHub with the contents):
 <details><summary>Updated <code>Post.vue</code></summary>

 ```html